Summary

 TRANSITIONS LEADING TO THE GREAT DESYNCHRONISATION

-2022 will likely start with a deceleration from the 2021 peak, amid a China slowdown, followed later in the year by a pick-up in economic activity when China stabilises and an additional fiscal push reboots the growth engine.
+From post pandemic euphoria to slowing economic momentum 2022 will likely start with a deceleration from the 2021 peak, amid a China slowdown, followed later in the year by a pick-up in economic activity when China stabilises and an additional fiscal push reboots the growth engine. |

-The Covid-19 crisis has further exacerbated the need to fight inequalities and also put health and environmental issues at the top of the political agenda.
+From liberalism to government interventions, with a focus on ESG themes The Covid-19 crisis has further exacerbated the need to fight inequalities and also put health and environmental issues at the top of the political agenda. |

-A more complex geopolitical context amid the battle for energy and tech supremacy and the need to make supply chains resilient to the pandemic and to possible natural disasters is driving reshoring and nearshoring trends globally.
+From global value chain to self-independence A more complex geopolitical context amid the battle for energy and tech supremacy and the need to make supply chains resilient to the pandemic and to possible natural disasters is driving reshoring and nearshoring trends globally. |

-Supply chain bottlenecks, energy prices, rebalancing towards higher wages and rising tax rates will push inflation higher compared to the last decade.
-With slowing growth and higher inflation the risk of stagflation is on the rise.
+From low/temporary inflation, to stickier inflation Supply chain bottlenecks, energy prices, rebalancing towards higher wages and rising tax rates will push inflation higher compared to the last decade.
+With slowing growth and higher inflation the risk of stagflation is on the rise. |

-Central Banks will be forced to stay behind the curve and maintain a financial repression environment (zero to negative real rates) to support the rising debt needed to finance environmental and social projects.
+Central Banks, from old to new mandates Central Banks will be forced to stay behind the curve and maintain a financial repression environment (zero to negative real rates) to support the rising debt needed to finance environmental and social projects. |

 Central Banks’ focus